YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 - EFS has a higher price point than EBS
 - Can leverage EFS-IA(Infrequent Access) for cost savings
 - **Remember: EFS vs EBS vs Instance Store**

+# Elastic Load Balancer?
+- a managed load balancer
+- Health Checks: They enable the load balancer to know if instances it forwards traffic to are available to reply to requests

+## Classic Load Balancers (v1)
+- Supports TCP (Layer 4), HTTP & HTTPS (Layer 7)
+- Health checks are TCP or HTTP based
+- Fixed hostname XXX.region.elb.amazonaws.com